pypeit/PypeIt/doc/cookbook.rst

   - If your spectrograph is an echelle, every place you read *slit* think *order*
   - We also tend to use spectrograph and instrument interchangeably
   - And `setup` and `configuration` too.
-  - Spectrograph specific advice is provided in their own doc page
+  - Specific advice on :doc:`spectrographs` is provided in their own doc page (for only a few)
   - Invariably something will be out of date.
-When you see an egregious example, holler on GitHub
+When you see an egregious example, holler on GitHub or Slack

 Grab a buff computer
 ====================